ArduPilot/ardupilot/libraries/AP_HAL_ESP32/README.md

 done.    the 'sdkconfig' file in this folder should have been updated cd ../../../..

+After any sort of sdkconfig ot sdkconfig.defaults changes, you need to 'rm -rf 'build' , and re-run from ./waf configure ... ' in order for those changes to properly take effect.

 OR locate the 'libraries/AP_HAL_ESP32/targets/esp-idf/sdkconfig' and delete it, as it should call back to the 'sdkconfig.defaults' file if its not there.

 'cd libraries/AP_HAL_ESP32/targets/esp-idf ; idf.py defconfig' is the command that updates it, but that shouldn't be needed manually, we don't think.